Washington's Has Established Itself as a Destination Venue for Artists

 Since opening in February, the 900-capacity venue has been booking top-flight national acts from Trombone Shorty to Drive-By Truckers, but has also played host to exciting local headliners and events like FoCoMX.

-Arrive early or buy a VIP ticket, and you can sit in the first row of balcony seats on the upstairs level, which offer a fabulous view and some of the best sound in the house.
+Arrive early and you can sit in the first row of balcony seats on the upstairs level, which offers a fabulous view and some of the best sound in the house.
 The placement of the venue’s two bars, one on each level outside the performance space, creates an atmosphere during concerts that is transporting rather than chaotic, and the televisions at each bar with a live feed of the show are another nice touch.

 Not everything about Washington's was perfect.
 The front-door security was over the top, and multiple people griped that the guards might as well have been TSA officers at DIA.